mofosyne/QuickMathJS/readme.md

 Created with the assistance of ChatGPT and human supervision.

+## Motivation

+The reason I created this project was because I used [SpeQ Mathematics](https://speqmath.com/) and I really like how everything is just a text file in this calculator.

+Hence one requirement for any contribution/improvements to this project is that users must be able to always copy and paste the calcuation and it's results.

 ## Examples

 Below are a few ways you can utilize this calculator: